AndyObtiva/glimmer-dsl-swt/README.md

 It can be customized with the `weights` attribute by setting initial weights to size the panes at first display.

+One noteworthy thing about the Glimmer implementation is that, unlike behavior in SWT, it allows declaring `weights` before the content of the `sash_form`, thus providing more natural and convenient syntax (Glimmer automatically takes care of sending that declaration to SWT at the end of declaring `sash_form` content as per the SWT requirements)

 Example (you may copy/paste in [`girb`](#girb-glimmer-irb-command)):

 ```ruby